-It was one of the most beautiful towns I have seen.
+It was one of the most beautiful towns I have seen (I realize I saw this for every place I visit).
 There was a grayness that floated over the city.
 It was one of my favorite parts actually.
 All the architecture, the streets, even the food took me by surprise.

 This small city was absolutely breathtaking.

 The first day we arrived in Prague, to our luck, there was an Easter festival going on.
 Vendors lined the Old Town Square (Main part of Prague) and sold things such as food, Easter gifts, other novelties, and of course, Czech beer.